A benchmarking and information resource in respect of current and emerging practice in UK reward management

-This factsheet explores the various aspects of designing and developing a reward strategy, from business case rationale to implementation.
-It also offers guidance on the principles to consider when designing a reward strategy.
+This factsheet explores the various aspects of designing and developing a reward strategy, from rationale to implementation and gives guidance on the principles to consider.
 It introduces the various characteristics of total reward (including the elements they may include), before looking at the approaches organisations can take, and the advantages and drawbacks of total reward.
-The factsheet also considers which organisations are likely to adopt a total reward approach.
+The factsheet also looks at which organisations are likely to adopt a total reward approach.

 What are strategic reward and total reward?

-Strategic reward is based on the design and implementation of long-term reward policies and practices to closely support and advance business or organisational objectives as well as employee aspirations.
+Strategic reward is based on the design and implementation of long-term reward policies and practices to support and advance the organisation's objectives as well as employee aspirations.

-The concept of total reward encompasses all aspects of work that are valued by employees, including elements such as learning and development opportunities and/or an attractive working environment, in addition to the wider pay and benefits package.
+The concept of total reward covers all aspects of work that are valued by employees, including elements such as development opportunities and/or an attractive working environment, in addition to the wider pay and benefits package.

 Links between strategic and total reward

 The use of total reward may form part of a strategic approach to reward for many employers.
-For example, an organisation might adopt a total reward approach, encompassing the provision of both cutting edge training programmes together with flexible working options, as well as more traditional aspects of the pay and benefits package, in order to recruit, retain and engage the high quality staff that are best placed to help it secure its business objectives.
+For example, an organisation might adopt a total reward approach, providing cutting edge learning programmes together with flexible working options, as well as more traditional aspects of pay and benefits, to recruit, retain and engage the high quality staff it needs to secure its business objectives.